AbdulrahmanAbdulhakeem/react-note-app/README.md

 You may also see any lint errors in the console.

 ### `npx json-server --watch data/db.json --port 8000`
-The package fetches json data to render the notes
+Display,add and render all available notes in the db.json file.

 ### `npm test`